Uterus Transplant, Missing Lizard Link, and a Sea Level Solution

 Arielle Duhaime-Ross is science reporter for The Verge in New York, New York.

-Anders Levermann is a climate scientist at the Potsdam Institute for Climate Impact Research and a professor at the Physics Institute of Potsdam University in Potsdam, Germany.
+Anders Levermann is a Professor of the Dynamics of the Climate System at the Potsdam Institute for Climate Impact Research in Potsdam, Germany.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Later in the hour, it’s going to be all about cheese, including the inventor JL Kraft and his revolutionary product, processed cheese.
 We’ll tell you how to make it and we’ll tell you just what is in cheese food.

 But first, for you Jurassic Park fans, you remember the scene where the scientists learn how InGen was able to create their dinosaurs?

 MR. DNA: This fossilized tree sap, which we call amber, waited for millions of years with the mosquito inside, until Jurassic Park scientists came along.
 Using sophisticated techniques, they extract the preserved blood from the mosquito and bingo, dino DNA!